Key takeaways from Trump’s speech at the Republican National Convention

 The former president has been a divisive figure in US politics ever since he came down the escalator at Trump Tower in New York to announce his run for the presidency in 2015.

 During that speech, he called Mexican undocumented immigrants criminals and “rapists”.
-Soon afterwards, he pledged to impose a ban on Muslims from entering the US.
+Soon afterwards, he pledged to impose a “total and complete shutdown of Muslims” entering the US.
+As president, he followed through on that plan, imposing a travel ban on several Muslim-majority countries.

+That decree, which became known as the “Muslim ban”, was upheld by the Supreme Court in 2018.
+Ultimately, Biden overturned it when he took office in 2021.

-But on Thursday, Trump – who is usually combative on stage – tried to present himself as a unifying figure.
+But on Thursday, Trump – who is usually combative on stage – initially tried to present himself as a unifying figure.
 He rejected demonising political opponents and said he would be a president for all Americans.

 “Together, we will launch a new era of safety, prosperity and freedom for citizens of every race, religion, colour and creed,” he said.